For questions about the program, please contact:

 - Apply mathematical concepts to perform computations, model phenomena, and write proofs.

-- Effectively and efficiently use mathematical software packages to solve problems and to use for written and oral presentations.
+- Effectively use mathematical software packages for computation, modeling and presentations.

 - Write code in a high-level computer programming language.